 How to calculate square footage for a circle shape

-If you're calculating a square feet measurement for a garden or construction project, consider making use of some of our other tools to calculate cubic yard volume for bulk materials, such as mulch or gravel.
+If you're calculating a square feet measurement for a garden or construction project, it's worth considering our volume tools, such as our cubic yards calculator for bulk materials like mulch or gravel, and our CBM calculator for shipping.

 Summary of calculations